ChunMinChang/blog/_posts/2017-09-09-master-fibonacci.md

 where $$F_0 = 0, F_1 = 1$$.

-It is the most common sample when learned how to write _recursive_ code:
+It can be directly written into the following most common code when we learned what the recursion is:
 ```cpp
 ///////////////////////////////////////////////////////////////////////////////
 // Recursive: O(2^n)